DiceSpinner/GWebsite/docs/Salmon.md

 ![Image for river subchunks](./images/salmon_river_subchunks.png)

 Here each river chunk is further broken down into various subchunks.
 Subchunks only have 1 width which is the lerped value from the start width to the end width of the parent chunk.
-The position of the subchunk is its local position on the spline, which is computed via `SplineUtility.EvaluatePosition(Spline, float)`, in which the interpolation ratio `t` is the index of the subchunk divided by the number of subchunks.
-As an example, assume we have linear lerp factor function, the lerp factor of `A1-A4` is 0, 0.25, 0.5, 0.75, which means their widths is 3, 2.75, 2.5 and 2.25.
+The position of the subchunk is its local position on the spline, which is computed via `SplineUtility.EvaluatePosition(Spline, t)`, in which the interpolation ratio `t` is the index of the subchunk divided by the number of subchunks.
+As an example, assume we have linear lerp factor function from 0 to 1, the lerp factor of `A1-A4` is 0, 0.25, 0.5, 0.75, which means their widths is 3, 2.75, 2.5 and 2.25.
 The depths computation works in the same manner.

 ![Image for river chunks setting](./images/salmon_river_chunk_setting.png)